Kord-Extensions/kord-extensions/docs/docs/concepts/converters.md

     As you may expect, errors are handled using Kotlin's exceptions system.
 Exceptions can be thrown as normal, and they'll be caught by the argument parser and transformed into an error message.
-However, you may wish to provide a more useful error message to the user - for these cases, you should create and throw an instance of `ParseException` yourself.
-The message passed to `ParseException` will be returned to the user verbatim, so make it descriptive!
+However, you may wish to provide a more useful error message to the user - for these cases, you should create and throw an instance of `CommandException` yourself.
+The message passed to `CommandException` will be returned to the user verbatim, so make it descriptive!

     When writing a `CoalescingConverter` subclass, your converter is expected to check the `shouldThrow` property.
-If this property is `true`, then you should throw a `ParseException` when your converter fails to parse a value, explaining what exactly went wrong in the exception's description.
+If this property is `true`, then you should throw a `CommandException` when your converter fails to parse a value, explaining what exactly went wrong in the exception's description.

-    **Remember that your end users are not necessarily developers!** Most people will not understand a technical description or a default exception message - any `ParseException` instances you throw should contain a human-readable error message that **tells the user what went wrong so that they can correct** their command invocation and try again.
+    **Remember that your end users are not necessarily developers!** Most people will not understand a technical description or a default exception message - any `CommandException` instances you throw should contain a human-readable error message that **tells the user what went wrong so that they can correct** their command invocation and try again.
 If you need to provide developer-oriented feedback, use a logger!

-    Because of this, only `ParseException` instances will be returned to the user verbatim.
+    Because of this, only `CommandException` instances will be returned to the user verbatim.
 All other exception types will be logged, and a generic error message will be returned to the user.

 Once you've created your converters, we recommend writing `Arguments` extension functions for them.
 As before, we